Presented by Arts House

 521 Queensberry St,

-Join us and take Refuge as we transform Arts House – a City of Melbourne designated Emergency Relief Centre – into a place of safety in a time of an imagined heatwave.
+Join us and take Refuge as we transform Arts House – a City of Melbourne designated Emergency Relief Centre – into a place of safety in response to a heatwave.

 The Bureau of Meteorology predict that by 2070 the number of days over 35 degrees in Melbourne will more than double from an average of eight a year, to 17.
 How can we build resilience, connect and respond in inclusive, ethical and humane ways?

 During Refuge, artists, emergency services and you – our community – will come together to start conversations, dream up ideas and forge possible futures, when we rehearse what an Emergency Centre could look like.
-Experience artistic interventions, meet with organisations including Red Cross Australia and the Victorian State Emergency Service (VICSES) and be a part of experimental and artistic sessions, performances and collaborations.
+Experience artistic interventions, meet with organisations including Red Cross Australia and the Victorian State Emergency Service (VICSES) and be a part of experimental sessions, performances and collaborations.

 Each of the Refuge artists explores a particular element within the Emergency Relief Centre – sleep, communications, light and warmth, food, well-being or community.
 Here’s some of what you’ll experience throughout the day and night…